haeyun-choi/haeyun-choi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A paper about deblurring radiance fields is accepted to [CVPR 2025](https://cvpr.thecvf.com/).
+A paper has been accepted to [CVPR 2025](https://cvpr.thecvf.com/).